Sleaker/deadair_eco_no_da_wares/README.md

 - No Advanced Schematics
 and none of their associated production module

+### More ?
+- Adjusted crew filling for AI ships, so ships can be boarded before late game
+- Added missing factions to the crew filling script (like HAT, SCA, DUK, QUE)

+## Great thanks to DeadAir
-I want to thank DeadAir a lot for all his work by the way !
+I want to thank DeadAir a lot for all his work !

-===
 # Original DeadAir Eco README

 ## Dynamic Universe